GWLab-UML/Protocols/Oyster_maintenance/Oyster Shell Macroparasite Protocol.md

 3. When the tray is completely full (typically around 6-7 oysters), place the shells into a 55-65ºC drying oven.
 (If in Olsen the drying oven is in room 502)

 4. Rinse out the small ziplock bags and air dry them on the drying rack above the sink (To put them back in the same bags when you are done weighing.
-Also ***Sustainability :)*** )
+Also ***Sustainability :)***

 5. After 72 hours remove shells from drying oven to immediately weigh

 ### Weighing

 1. Place a large weigh boat on the scale and tare the scale

-> Do you know which scale Anthony uses?
-Again, this detail could be helpful to someone!
-(If you can be extra detailed and try to foresee questions, that will save me from having to answer them in the future haha)
+	1. Using the same scale is ideal to get uniform and most accurate data.

 2. Place both valves of an oyster on the weigh boat and record the ID and weight in grams